Mechanical Engineering Master of Engineering Degree

 Flexible Capstone Experience: Choose from a design project leadership course or an industrial internship to complete your degree.

-RIT’s ME in Mechanical Engineering
+RIT’s Mechanical Engineering ME

-The ME in mechanical engineering is intended to be a terminal degree program designed for those who do not expect to pursue a doctoral degree, but who wish to become a leader within the mechanical engineering field.
-This program is particularly well-suited for students who wish to study part time, for those interested in updating their technical skills, or for those who are not focused on a research-oriented master of science degree, which requires a thesis.
+The master's in mechanical engineering is intended to be a terminal degree program designed for those who do not expect to pursue a doctoral degree, but who wish to become a leader within the mechanical engineering field.
+This graduate program for mechanical engineering is particularly well-suited for students who wish to study part time, for those interested in updating their technical skills, or for those who are not focused on a research-oriented master of science degree, which requires a thesis.
 A conventional thesis is not required for the program.
 In its place, students complete a capstone experience, which may be a design project leadership course or a well-organized and carefully chosen industrial internship.
 A research methods course may also fulfill the capstone experience; however, this option is primarily intended for students who are considering transitioning to the MS program in mechanical engineering.
 Courses taken within the ME program are transferable to the mechanical engineering MS program.

-Mechanical Engineering Courses
+Mechanical Engineering ME Courses

-The ME in mechanical engineering prepares graduates to:
+The mechanical engineering ME prepares graduates to:

 - Practice mechanical engineering in support of the design of engineered systems through the application of the fundamental knowledge, skills, and tools of mechanical engineering.